edurkee/quickstart/content/posts/taiwanblog/scubasnacks.md

 looking at fish.

 Joe really knew his stuff, and he took teaching seriously.
 He only started diving eight or so years ago, but in his first year completed over three hundred dives, which are insane stats.
-Before opeing his dive shop, he was a butcher in Norway, where he said he made a lot more money (??), but didn't enjoy what he was doing.
+Before opening his dive shop, he was a butcher in Norway, where he said he made a lot more money (??), but didn't enjoy what he was doing.
 Now, he lives in the tiny town of Fulong, Taiwan, wedged between the waxy mountain and pacific ocean with his wife and dog.
 Since Joe already had four people to certify that weekend, he brought in another instructor for us.
 His name was Steve, an English guy who must have been in his late sixties.
 As two days of